-Dangerous and Defective Roads
+Dangerous and Defective Road Accidents in Chicago

 A lot of the time, an auto accident will be the fault of one or more drivers — someone was speeding or failed to yield and caused a collision.
 But there are times when the accident will be caused or made worse by the condition of the road or highway itself.
 Many municipal and state governments have had to make tough choices in recent years as they’ve had more needs than money, but when roads and highways are improperly maintained, the results can be catastrophic — whether it’s a large pothole causing a crash or a highway bridge collapsing because the concrete needed repair.